zachbyu/chess/README.md

 The application has three modules.

 - **Client**: The command line program used to play a game of chess over the network.
-- **Server**: The command line program that listens for network requests from the client and manages users and games.
+- **server**: The command line program that listens for network requests from the client and manages users and games.
 - **Shared**: Code that is used by both the client and the server.
 This includes the rules of chess and tracking the state of a game.

 ## Starter Code